 Warm weather advisory issued for several provinces

-A warm weather advisory has been issued for residents of the Northern, North-central and Eastern provinces and in Hambantota and Monaragala districts.
+The Department of Meteorology has issued a warm weather advisory for residents of Northern, North-central, Eastern provinces and Hambantota and Monaragala districts.

 Therefore, residents have been requested to stay hydrated and to limit strenuous outdoor activities.